Autumn 1- PE

 Remember, when hearing your child read, little and often is best ie. five minutes, five times a week.
 As well as decoding the words, discuss what they are reading and ask questions to check they are following and understanding.

 In addition to listening to your child read, please read to your child as this will support your child in learning to 'behave like a reader', by copying what they see and hear.
 Sharing and repeating favourite stories together encourages children to join in.
 The local library can be an exciting place to develop their love of reading- both for a purpose, and of course, for pleasure!
+It is always lovely to see the children's confidence grow and once they feel they have 'learnt to read', they really start to enjoy fact-finding and exploring different kinds of books and therefore 'reading to learn'

 The children will have a weekly spelling test on a Tuesday when they will also be given a new set of spellings to stick in to their red book and learn for the following week.
 (Some will be linked to the sound they have been looking at plus a couple of tricky key words).
 Please encourage them to practise at home.
 (You will find some fun activity suggestions within the front cover of the book).
-This will start from week 3.
+This will start from around week 3.
 These books are not for writing in, but again, details can be found inside the front cover.

 Click on '100hfw list pre cursive' (left side) and you will be able to download key words to practise reading with your child.